 If you eat food or have drinks that are contaminated with bacteria, viruses or parasites, you could spend days of your much-anticipated vacation feeling very sick with travellers diarrhea or other viruses.
 Book an appointment at our travel clinic or speak with your healthcare provider for more information about travellers diarrhea.

-At Public Health we want you to have the best vacation ever, that’s why we encourage you to book an appointment at our travel health clinic by calling 1-800-265-7293, or with your family physician at least six weeks before you travel, so you can stay well abroad!
+At Public Health we want you to have the best vacation ever, that’s why we encourage you to book an appointment with your family physician at least six weeks before you travel, so you can stay well abroad!